MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/change/change-analysis-migration.md

 ## How to migrate

-You can migrate your services to the Azure Resource Graph Change Analysis experience in one of three ways, depending on how your integration scenario.
+You can migrate your services to the ARG Change Analysis experience in one of three ways, depending on how your integration scenario.

 ### Via PowerShell or Azure CLI